-Many companies use “smart controls” that lowers the light output when the storage capacity starts to decline, and this is not always apparent in the description of the light system.
+Many companies use “smart controls” that lower the light output when the storage capacity starts to decline, and this is not always apparent in the description of the light system.
 This is a way to cut corners and provide a smaller system at a lower cost and add liabilities.
 Standard control options should be used for most applications and all controls should be clearly understood by the end user as well as transparently expressed by the manufacturer.

 Various storage options are also available, but we will keep to Lithium and AGM / GEL batteries.
-AGM and GEL batteries have been field proven for years and can stand by their warranties.
-Lithium batteries on the other hand have not been field proven and only work as stated in optimum conditions.
+AGM and GEL batteries have been field-proven for years and can stand by their warranties.
+Lithium batteries on the other hand have not been field-proven and only work as stated in optimum conditions.
 If a Lithium battery gets too hot or too cold, the failure rate is increased exponentially.
-AGM and GEL batteries operate efficiently in a range of weather conditions and can easily be setup to compensate for installations in cold or HOT climates.
+AGM and GEL batteries operate efficiently in a range of weather conditions and can easily be set up to compensate for installations in cold or HOT climates.

-The lifespan is only extended a couple years and costs have not come down enough to warrant installing Lithium in most applications.
+The lifespan is only extended a couple of years and costs have not come down enough to warrant installing Lithium in most applications.
 Yes, these are much smaller and lighter batteries, but typically are designed to be fully discharged in a day or two, with little to no backup, since that is what a lithium battery is designed for.
-Instead, providing plenty of backup is still required whether you are using lithium or AGM / GEL technologies.
+Instead, providing plenty of back-ups is still required whether you are using lithium or AGM / GEL technologies.

-Solar panels started to be mass-produced in the 1960’s and had a whopping 14% efficiency.
+Solar panels started to be mass-produced in the 1960s and had a whopping 14% efficiency.
 By 1992 it had almost a 16% efficiency rating.
-Most panels sold today only have a 17-22% efficiency rating; however, since the increase research and usage of solar, panels are starting to be developed that have a higher efficiency rating.
+Most panels sold today only have a 17-22% efficiency rating; however, since the increased research and usage of solar, panels are starting to be developed that have a higher efficiency rating.
 Every percentage of an increase is huge and lowers the overall cost of solar with every jump.

 Research is still ongoing and always looking for a way to make panels more efficient to generate more power in the same footprint.
 As these advances occur, most solar companies move with them to provide more efficient solar lighting systems.
 This is a lot slower progression and takes years to see only a few percent increase in panel efficiencies.

-All in all, solar LED lighting systems are evolving along with the industry standards.
+All in all, solar LED lighting systems are evolving along with industry standards.
 As new technologies are released, companies doing their due diligence start to test and evolve their systems along with these changes.
-Maybe in this decade we will begin to see even more of a shift and evolution in this industry, making panels smaller, lights brighter, and storage with less of a footprint.
+Maybe in this decade, we will begin to see even more of a shift and evolution in this industry, making panels smaller, lights brighter, and storage with less of a footprint.